Ptex

 Created On: Apr 14th 2012

-This lesson will discuss the Ptex file format, what it is, it's
+This lesson discusses the Ptex file format, a 3d mapping format created

-advantages and disadvantages, and why it has been slow to be adopted
+advantages and disadvantages, and why it was slow to be adopted

 more broadly by 3d software.